scality/metalk8s/docs/installation-guide/quickstart.rst

 .. code-block:: shell

-   $ kubectl apply -f new-node.yaml
+   $ kubectl apply -f new-node.yaml --kubeconfig /etc/kubernetes/admin.conf
    node/new-node created

 4. Check that the new node was added to the cluster.